-It's been suggested that web pages should run as much as 1,500 words to get the nod of Google for quality.
-This has to be good content, well organised content that significantly covers the subject matter.
+It’s been suggested that web pages should run as much as 1,500 words to get the nod of Google for quality.
+This has to be good content, well-organized content that significantly covers the subject matter.

-Because the search engines do not understand images, it is recommended that images should include alternate description texts to help search engines understand them and rank them in its results.
+Because search engines do not understand images, it is recommended that images should include alternate description texts to help search engines understand them and rank them in their results.

-So, while it is a good idea to beautify your website with images, search engine friendly designs should focus on text content and less of graphic images, avoid flash remember to include keywords in your content development.
+So, while it is a good idea to beautify your website with images, search engine-friendly designs should focus on text content and less on graphic images, avoid flash remember to include keywords in your content development.

 Pay Attention to Page Titles

-In constructing your titles, we recommend you keep it between 30 and 60 characters, it should contain the keywords for which you want to rank and should avoid duplicated keywords.
+In constructing your titles, we recommend you keep them between 30 and 60 characters, they should contain the keywords for which you want to rank and should avoid duplicated keywords.

 Please note that a fantastic title is not all you need to rank well.
 Do not assess your website based on what worked 10 years ago.
-A lot have changed and the search engine spiders consider a lot of other factors outside the page title to rank websites.
+A lot has changed and search engine spiders consider a lot of other factors outside the page title to rank websites.